 Photo Credit: Steve Allen

-Twice monthly.
-Led by local birders on Saturday mornings in the off-season (Indigenous People’s Day to Memorial Day); Mondays: Memorial Day to Indigenous People’s Day.
+- Twice monthly bird walks, led by local birders on Saturday mornings in the off-season (Indigenous People’s Day to Memorial Day); Mondays: Memorial Day to Indigenous People’s Day.
 Visit Biodiversity Works for more information.

 Mass Audubon’s Felix Neck Wildlife Sanctuary has four miles of walking trails along habitats such as shoreline, marsh, woodlands, ponds, and meadows which attract a diverse group of bird species.
 Felix Neck offers several birding programs for experienced birders and beginners alike.
 Early Birders provides a casual walk around the Sanctuary for more experienced birders to look for summertime and migratory species.
-Family Birding 101, introduced in 2019, provides a guide to getting started using binoculars and field guides, and identifying birds by eye and ear.
-Talon Tuesdays, also initiated in 2019, examines the physical and behavioral traits of raptors, with a closer look at the Sanctuary’s resident Osprey.
+For the Birds: Accessible Bird Sit provides an opportunity for a morning of bird watching in place.
+Benches and chairs will be set up for comfort, and binoculars, resources, and field guides will be available for use at the program.
 For more information, call 508.627.4850, or visit massaudubon.org/felixneck.

 More than 30% of Martha’s Vineyard is conserved land and most is open to the public.
 A map of conservation lands can be found at the Martha’s Vineyard Land Bank or you can download the free TrailsMV app.